maidnaut/dom-palombi-music-pack/README.md

 # Balatro Dom Palombi Mod

-A mod made using Dom Palombi's remix suite for Balatro, including the new shop theme!
+A mod made using Dom Palombi's cover suite for Balatro, including the new shop theme!

 All credit goes to Dom and Luis Clement, all I did was adjust the lengths of the songs for the game and looped them appropriately.